Admission to Degree Programs

 - Tuition Deposit and Financial Certification

-Applications may be submitted beginning on September 20, 2012.
-December 15, 2012, is the deadline for completed applications for HSPH doctoral (SD), MPH, and SM programs except as explained below.
+December 15, 2014, is the deadline for completed applications for HSPH doctoral (DrPH), MPH, the Harvard MPH in Epidemiology, and SM programs except as explained below.

-December 15 is also the deadline for applications to the nonresidential SM in health care management for physician and dental executives (HCM) program in the priority admission cycle.
-Applicants are strongly encouraged to submit their applications by November 27, 2012, to allow time for all their credentials to arrive by the December 15 deadline.
+December 15 is also the deadline for applications to the nonresidential SM in health care management (HCM) program for physician and dental executives in the priority admission cycle.
+Applicants are strongly encouraged to submit their applications by November 27, 2015, to allow time for all their credentials to arrive by the December 15 deadline.

-Participants in the Summer Program in Clinical Effectiveness, Summer Session, and intensive June Course in Clinical Epidemiology and Biostatistics who are matriculating in the 2013 summer program and wish to apply for degree candidacy must meet the application deadlines outlined above.
+Participants in the Summer Program in Clinical Effectiveness, Summer Session for Public Health Studies, and June Course in Clinical Epidemiology and Biostatistics who matriculated in the 2014 summer program and wish to apply for degree candidacy must meet the application deadlines outlined above.

 Application Procedures and Requirements

 Application to the Harvard School of Public Health is made through the centralized Schools of Public Health Application Service (SOPHAS).
-For more information about this process, see http://www.hsph.harvard.edu/administrative-offices/admissions.
+For more information about this process, see hsph.harvard.edu/admissions.

-- A completed SOPHAS application which includes a résumé, and a statement of purpose written by the applicant.
+- A completed SOPHAS application that includes a résumé and a statement of purpose written by the applicant.
 The statement should describe the applicant’s academic and professional history, area of interest at HSPH, reasons for wanting to enroll in the degree program, and professional or academic career plans upon completion of the program.
-The SM in health care management, MPH, and JD/MPH programs have specific requirements for the statement of purpose.
+The SM in health care management, MPH, DrPH, and JD/MPH programs have specific requirements for the statement of purpose.
+Please visit: hsph.harvard.edu/admissions/application-requirements for details.

-- Official transcripts from all colleges, graduate schools, and/ or professional schools attended, whether or not the courses taken are relevant to a degree in public health.
+- Official transcripts from all colleges, graduate schools, and/or professional schools attended, whether or not the courses taken are relevant to a degree in public health.
 Applicants must have a distinguished undergraduate record and demonstrate excellent performance in any graduate work undertaken.
-Certified English translations must be submitted when applicable.
+Applicants who have degree coursework from institutions outside of the United States or Canada must submit a credential evaluation from World Education Services (wes.org/sophas).

 - Letters of recommendation from at least three people who are well acquainted with the applicant’s academic work and/or professional experience.
 (Recommendation forms are provided in the SOPHAS application.)